IIH Global - logo

 WordPress is traditionally a ‘CMS’ which stands for ‘Content management system’.
 But development on the phrase that has been stirring the online world, is ‘Headless CMS’.

 In the past, any normal website would consist of a front and back end, with both being built and connected within the same system.
 However, this has begun to change with the ability to create a headless website.
-This is essentially when the front and back end does not connect, and instead, allows the user to control both individually.
+This is essentially when the front and the back ends do not connect, and instead, allows the user to control both individually.
 This enables the users and developers to work just on the parts they need.
 Editorial users only have access to the headless WordPress system, adding posts and pages in a way they are used to.
 The difference is that they do not need to worry about how that content looks.
-That is the job of the front end developer.
+That is the job of the front-end developer.
 Generally speaking, the front end of the website will request the content from the headless WordPress system via a connection called an API and then style the content appropriately and display it to a user.

 In the past, WordPress was not supposed to have the ability to run in a headless manner.
-Yet with the explosion of JAMstack and existing popularity of WordPress with non-technical users methods are appearing online to remove the front end, serving content purely through the REST API.
+Yet with the explosion of JAMstack and the existing popularity of WordPress with non-technical users methods are appearing online to remove the front end, serving content purely through the REST API.

-So, now the definition of headless WordPress is clear, it would be beneficial to discover all of the advantages to this format, allowing you to decide if this is a route that you would like to take when building your next WordPress website.
+So, now the definition of headless WordPress is clear, it would be beneficial to discover all of the advantages of this format, allowing you to decide if this is a route that you would like to take when building your next WordPress website.

-Perhaps the most obvious, but definitely the most beneficial, is the flexibility a headless WordPress format will give the user.
+Perhaps the most obvious, but the most beneficial, is the flexibility a headless WordPress format will give the user.
 Through this form of architecture, the developer is given the ability to control every single aspect of the website.
-From even the smallest perspective, to how information is collated, managed and how the backend stores its data, allowing the best solution to be found to suit the needs of the user.
+From even the smallest perspective, to how information is collated and managed and how the backend stores its data, allowing the best solution to be found to suit the needs of the user.

-Time Management
+Improved Time Management

 Using the headless CMS method, the developer is freed from all content management duties and will only access the content data through a standardized API.
 Therefore, the developer saves a large amount of time, which can now be placed into something much more worthy such as content distribution, or even the website build itself.